Grab your student discount pass for TC Sessions: Mobility 2020 – TechCrunch

 “TC Sessions provided a lot of opportunities to connect and learn.
 For my business and day-to-day job of course, but also for my personal interests, volunteer opportunities and collaboration efforts.
 It spanned the whole range. — Jens Lehmann, technical lead and product manager, SAP.

-“Whether you’re new to mobility, a non-traditional player who wants to learn more or even a seasoned vet, TC Sessions: Mobility is a great way to immerse yourself with experts in the space and get a comprehensive overview that you wouldn’t have otherwise.” — Melika Jahangiri, vice president at Wunder Mobility.
+“Whether you’re new to mobility, a nontraditional player who wants to learn more or even a seasoned vet, TC Sessions: Mobility is a great way to immerse yourself with experts in the space and get a comprehensive overview that you wouldn’t have otherwise.” — Melika Jahangiri, vice president at Wunder Mobility.

 Don’t miss this opportunity to engage with the brightest minds of the global mobility and transportation tech community.
 Buy a student pass to TC Sessions: Mobility, and invest in your future today.